Testimonials

 I can switch my mood.

 I find it difficult to shape the lip line, so I take time and draw it carefully.
 When I get the lips just right, I feel elated.
-When I put on makeup, it makes me feel like it is the start of a brand new day.
-It switches my mood, and I feel uplifted and motivated.
+When I put on makeup, it makes me feel like it is the start of a brand-new day.
+It switches up my mood, and I feel uplifted and motivated.
 I believe that makeup has helped transform me into a much more cheerful person than I was before.

 Ordinary days